-The Baldwinsville Waste Water Treatment Plant is approximately thirty years old.
+The Baldwinsville Wastewater Treatment Plant is over thirty years old.
 Various small and discrete improvements and repairs have been done to the facility as a means of operational enhancements and infrastructure maintenance.
-However, there is a contemporary need to evaluate the overall condition of the treatment plant's infrastructure so as to ensure continued satisfactory operation and extend its service life.
+However, there is a contemporary need to implement a robust infrastructure renewal project for many of the treatment plant's assets so as to ensure continued satisfactory operation and extend its service life.
+This project is for Phase II improvements.
+Project will also provide compliance with the facility's new DEC SPDES permit disinfection requirements.
 Final design and construction will be performed for a variety of infrastructure, energy efficiency, and life safety improvements.

-FUNDING SOURCE: Pre-2014 2014 2015 2016 2017 2018 2019 6yr Total Total: Borrowing to be Authorized 0 1,300 3,200 3,200 826 4,133 12,659 12,659 Pay As You Go 400 750 750 1,150 TOTALS 400 2,050 3,200 3,200 826 4,133 13,409 13,809
+FUNDING SOURCE: Pre-2015 2015 2016 2017 2018 2019 2020 6yr Total Total: Borrowing to be Authorized 0 1,500 5,700 11,000 2,200 20,400 20,400 Pay As You Go 1,150 0 1,150 TOTALS 1,150 1,500 5,700 11,000 2,200 20,400 21,550

-This project entails the evaluation of the overall infrastructure condition of the Baldwinsville-Seneca Knolls Waste Water Treatment Plant, with specific focus on pumping systems, grit processing equipment, chemical tanks, concrete structures, aeration systems, oxygen generation system, odor control system, aerobic digesters, major mechanicals, fire alarm system, code compliance, water supply systems, energy conservation measures, and other miscellaneous improvements.
+This project is for the design and construction of what is known as Phase II improvements as identified in the engineering evaluation completed in June 2014.
+The majority of the improvements, largely consisting of asset renewal measures, include the following elements: grit processing equipment, chemical tanks, concrete structures, aeration systems, oxygen generation system, odor control system enhancements, aerobic digesters, major mechanicals, fire alarm system, code compliance, water supply systems, energy conservation measures, noise abatement, and other miscellaneous items.
+Phase II also provides for an upgrade to the facility's disinfection system so as to comply with new DEC SPDES permit limits.
+Design of these Phase II improvements is to be completed in early 2016; with construction of same to occur in 2016 - 2018.